 Yet another possible reason for the increase in size through time is that the assemblage of milkweed host plants in North America has changed over the sampling window.
-While the absolute abundance of milkweeds has likely decreased precipitously throughout the core of the monarch’s breeding range in the past several decades [38,39], less is known about the relative abundance of individual milkweed species.
+While the absolute abundance of milkweeds has likely decreased precipitously throughout part of the monarch’s breeding range in the past two to three decades [44,45], less is known about the relative abundance of individual milkweed species.
 If species such as A. syriaca that support especially large adult butterflies have become relatively more frequent over the sampling window, this could yield an apparent increase in size for the overall population.

-Lastly, the observed increase in monarch size may also be attributable to habitat fragmentation and/or climate change.
-In the former case, the reduction in the abundance of milkweed has potentially led to a patchier distribution of milkweed over the landscape within the core of the monarch’s North American breeding range.
-Studies from other insect systems have shown that habitat fragmentation can select for altered dispersal ability [40-42].
-The same pattern may be at work with North American monarchs, which may have to cover increasing distances in their between-milkweed-patch flights, thereby favoring more larger and more dispersive individuals.
+This hypothesis is supported by a recent analysis of herbarium records for ten common North American milkweeds, including more than 3000 records of A. syriaca from 1900-present [46].
+While overall milkweed abundance declined over the sampling window (especially since 1940), the relative abundance of A. syriaca increased during this time.

-Climate change could influence monarch forewing size in at least two ways.
-First, climate change may make areas of the southern and central U.S. unsuitable for summer breeding monarchs due to thermal constraints on development [43-46], thereby forcing them further north during the summer and leading to fall migrants that must migrate longer distances.
-Second, climate change may be expanding the northern range edge of some North American milkweeds such as A. syriaca and by extension expanding the northern extent of the monarch’s North American range [46].
-However, this latter hypothesis seems unlikely given the relative rate at which milkweed species’ ranges may be expanding compared to the overall distance covered by migratory monarchs.
-Comparison of contemporary records of Asclepias with those listed in Woodson (1954) [47] would be useful to understand how climate change may be shifting the northern range limit of certain milkweed species.
+Lastly, the observed increase in monarch size may also be attributable to climate change, which could influence monarch forewing size in at least two ways.
+First, climate change may make areas of the southern and central U.S. unsuitable for summer breeding monarchs due to thermal constraints on caterpillar development [42,47-49], thereby forcing monarchs further north during the summer and leading to fall migrants that must migrate longer distances.
+Second, climate change may be expanding the northern range edge of some North American milkweeds such as A. syriaca and by extension expanding the northern extent of the monarch’s North American range [42].
+However, this latter hypothesis seems unlikely to generate a discernible change in monarch wing morphology given the relative rate at which milkweed species’ ranges may be expanding compared to the overall distance covered by migratory monarchs.
+Comparison of contemporary records of Asclepias with those listed in Woodson (1954) [50] and those compiled by Boyle et al. [46] would be useful to understand how climate change may be shifting the northern range limit of certain milkweed species.

 Our rearing experiment showed that larval host plant has a strong influence on adult wing morphology.
-This pattern has been documented in one other study [18], which showed that adult forewing length can vary by up to 4.5 mm on co-occurring Asclepias species in Iowa.
+This pattern has been documented in one other study [18], which showed that adult forewing length varies by up to 4.5 mm on co-occurring Asclepias species in Iowa.
 A difference of this magnitude is comparable or even larger than that observed between migratory and non-migratory populations of butterflies [8,11], suggesting a strong environmental component for variation in wing size.
-Host plant effects may also explain why there is a slight excess of small butterflies in the overall distribution of forewing areas for wild caught butterflies (Figure S2), as these individuals could reflect butterflies that developed on poor-quality milkweed species or caterpillars that pupated prematurely, potentially due to food limitation [48].
+Host plant effects may also explain why there is a slight excess of small butterflies in the overall distribution of forewing areas for wild caught butterflies (Figure 3, Figure S2), as these individuals could reflect butterflies that developed on poor-quality milkweed species or caterpillars that pupated prematurely, potentially due to food limitation [51].
 By contrast, we saw no impact of host plant identity on wing roundness, suggesting a smaller contribution of environmental influences for monarch wing shape measurements.
-The sequential nature of the monarch’s spring re-migration brings it into contact with distinct assemblages of milkweed species as it moves north [46,49], and understanding how each of these species influences adult size would be a useful avenue for future research into wing morphological variation.
+The sequential nature of the monarch’s spring re-migration brings it into contact with distinct assemblages of milkweed species as it moves north [42,52], and understanding how each of these species influences adult size would be a useful avenue for future research into wing morphological variation.
+Because our host plant experiment only included two North American milkweed species, evaluating the influence of milkweed species on migratory wing morphology will require more thorough investigation.